 If you’re looking for another cheap product to get you by for a few trips, the Tacky Fly Box isn’t it.
-I have absolutely no clue why I didn’t buy 3 of them the first time I saw the boxes at my local Cabela’s.
+This fly box has been the best fly box on the market (hands down) since it entered the market.
+When we look at fly boxes, we look for three major things.

 The answer is a resounding yes.